dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_stock_selling.rst

 where :math:`p_i` and :math:`s_i` are, respectively, the price and the number of shares sold on day :math:`i`, and :math:`\alpha` is some multiplier.

-The goal of this problem is to find the optimal number of shares to sell every day to maximize revenue from the total sales.
+The goal of this problem is to find the optimal number of shares to sell per day to maximize revenue from the total sales.

 The :ref:`example_cqm_stock_tax` section adds a tax to the market model to